Azure/azure-iot-sdk-csharp/service/Samples/readme.md

 This folder contains simple samples showing how to use the various features of the Microsoft Azure IoT Hub service from a back-end application running C# code.

 ## List of samples
 [ATTN:CONTENT REQUIRED - provide descriptions for the 3 samples listed below.
-Classify them under the bullet points below them -- if they don't adhere to those categories, create something else and delete the bullets that are empty.]
+Classify them under the bullet points below them -- if they don't adhere to those categories, create something else and delete the bullets that are empty.
+Or just list the samples.]

 * **ConsoleJobsSample**:
 * **ConsoleSample**: